Battle of Novi (1799): Kray attacks

+Bagration and Miloradovich in battle

 Suvorov realized that every man must be thrown into the battle.
 Bagration's command belatedly attacked Novi at 10:00 am.
 As the Russians moved forward they were subjected to an intense artillery barrage.
-Bagration's troops were able to press back the French skirmish lines but were foiled when they encountered Novi's city wall.
-Moving to their right, they ran into Quesnel's brigade of Laboissière's division defending the heights.
-As the Russians pushed forward they were attacked in flank by Gardanne's men from Novi and even by Watrin's troops from the French right flank.
-Miloradovich's division was sent into the fray but every Russian assault on the French center came to grief.
+Bagration's troops were able to press back the French skirmish lines through the outlying ditches, gardens and suburbs of Novi, but were foiled when they encountered Novi's city wall.
+Moving to their right, they were easy marks for the tirailleurs who were concealed in the vineyards and farm buildings.
+The Russians ran into Quesnel's brigade of Laboissière's division defending the heights; it held back the Russians.
+As the Russians pushed forward, they were attacked in flank by Gardanne's men from Novi and even by Watrin's division from the French right flank, which was eager to gain its revenge for the defeat on the Trebbia.
+Most of Miloradovich's division was sent into the fray to assist Bagration (Ivan Förster was appointed commander of Miloradovich's dispatched force): the Miller Jaeger and the Lomonosov and Sanaev grenadiers succeeded in containing Gardanne's thrusts from Novi, but every Russian assault on the French center came to grief.
 Bagration's Cossacks found employment by luring French skirmishers into the plain and then killing or capturing them.